fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 Under the hood, Fluree is creating new `_user` and `_auth` records, associating them together, and associating the specified role with the `_auth` record.

-You should recieve a long string full or random numbers and letters.
+You should recieve a long string that looks something like this.
+(Shortened for readability)

+`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....Vvon__pAMa6BRQoAaT_zG_qt0pSI`

 This is the [JSON Web Token](https://jwt.io) (JWT) that will be passed in each HTTP request to authenticate the user.
-This string must be sent with each request in the `Authorization` header, formatted as such: `Authorization: "Bearer [JWT]"`.
-Make sure _not_ to include any quotes if you're setting the header in Postman or Insomnia.
-When Fluree is set to open API mode, an improperly formatted Authorization header will not be read by Fluree, and the request will be considered unsigned.
-With the open API, any unsigned requests will be considered sent by the `root` user.
+This string must be sent with each request in the `Authorization` header, formatted as such:

+`Authorization: "Bearer yJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....Vvon__pAMa6BRQoAaT_zG_qt0pSI"`

 Sending an object containing the `user` and `password` key/value pairs of an existing user to the `pw/login` endpoint will return a JWT to use for authentication as well.
 The following object would be included in the POST request body to login the created user.